Santabarbaraite: Physical properties

 Due to pseudomorphism, Santabarbaraite samples show elongated and flattened prism habits.
 The bulk crystal color is brown to light brown, but appears yellow brown when viewed under an optical microscope.
 The streak color of the mineral is yellow-umber.
 Santabarbaraite has a vitreous-to-greasy luster and shows no fluorescence under ultraviolet light.
 It is translucent and shows good parting along the cleavage of its original mineral vivianite at {010}.
 Santabarbaraite's density is 2.24 g/cm3.
 The mineral is isotropic, with refractive index n=1.659.

 Taxonomy

 Santabarbaraite is named after Santa Barbara, a mining district in Italy where, in 2000, the mineral was discovered and first described.
-The district name honors the saint of miners, Saint Barbara, which by association, makes santabaraite one of few minerals bearing the name of a woman.
+The district name honors the saint of miners, Saint Barbara, which by association, makes santabarbaraite one of few minerals bearing the name of a woman.

 Geologic occurrence

 Santabarbaraite occurs in several places.
 It occurs in the Valderno Superiore lignite-bearing basin in the Santa Barbara mining district, Tuscany, Italy.
 Santabarbaraite samples may be seen in Victoria, Australia, underlying Pliocene basalt beneath Wannon Falls.
 It also is found in samples from Lake Baikal, Siberia.